 The events of twelve months ago continue to have a profound impact on the lives of those directly involved in the fire: aside from the traumatic personal experience of loss, only 82 of 203 households are now resettled in permanent new homes.
 Those indirectly affected have faced a permanent sense of anxiety about their own homes: 311 towers nationwide need re-clad exteriors.
 The country as a whole continues its reckoning process: police investigations and a public inquiry are still ongoing, along with almost no changes to building regulations and protracted disputes over who will pay for the redevelopment of hundreds of buildings.

-The works are on show in the vaults of East of Elsewhere's Summer residency with Vardaxoglou, in London.
-30% of all sales will be donated to a local housing charity in the Kensington & Chelsea area.
+The works were on show in the vaults of East of Elsewhere's Summer residency with Vardaxoglou, in London.
+30% of all sales have been donated to charities active in the local area.

 Hosted by Vardaxoglou at 237 Brompton Rd, SW3 2ER, London